mattermost/docs/source/channels/customize-your-channel-sidebar.rst

 .. tip::

-  Multi-selected channels and Direct Messages move together as a group in the order they originally appeared.
+  Multi-selected channels and direct messages move together as a group in the order they originally appeared.

 .. image:: ../images/multi-select-drag.gif